disel-espol/KV-replay/scripts/README.md

 ```
 ./subTracingScript.sh traceExample.dat 4 sha
 ```
 Would generate 4 traces using sha.
-And it will print the name of the output subtraces ,the corresponding records of each of them, and also the amount of objects that references each trace.
+And it will print the name of the output subtraces, the corresponding records of each of them, and also the amount of objects that references each trace.

 ```
  the subtrace : traceExample.dat-subtrace-1-of-4-method-sha has 266 records , for 201 objects